 The series “The Other Voice in Early Modern Europe,” Margaret L. King and Albert Rabil, Jr., founding co-editors, established itself at the University of Chicago Press where, between 1996 and 2010, 60 titles were published in the Chicago Series.
 This site lists all of the titles published in the Chicago Series; clicking on a cover image will direct readers to the University of Chicago Press website, where the title can be ordered online.
 Gladys Krieble Delmas Foundation was instrumental in establishing the Series in Toronto.
 The title list for the Toronto Series began to take shape; Elizabeth H. Hageman was appointed as Editor, English Texts and assumed responsibility for developing the English texts portion of the list.
 The first Iter-CRRS publication in the Toronto Series appeared in late 2009 and by the end of 2014, 35 titles had been published.

 In January 2015 the series co-editors entered into a new co-publishing arrangement to publish the Toronto Series with Iter Academic Press and the Arizona Center for Medieval and Renaissance Studies (ACMRS).
 Toronto series numbering continues from the numbered titles published by Iter and the CRRS.
-As of 5 February 2016, volumes 36 through 43, and 45, have been published, two with the support of a Gladys Krieble Delmas Foundation grant awarded to Iter in November 2015.
-Three more projects are in the latter stages of production (one with the support of the Delmas grant), and five more projects will move into initial production stages soon.
+As of 28 April 2016, volumes 36 through 47 have been published, three with the support of a Gladys Krieble Delmas Foundation grant awarded to Iter in November 2015.
+Five projects are in production and scheduled for release in 2016.
 This site lists all of the titles in the Toronto Series, both published and planned.
 When a book is published an image of its front cover and a link to purchase the book are added to the list.